BesenbacherLab/UMIseq_variant_calling/workflow_PON/README.md

 ***STEP3:***

-For DREAMS-vc, an additiona step of model training should be performed on the PON data, and is conducted by dreams2.R under workflow_PON.
+For DREAMS-vc, an additional step of model training should be performed on the PON data, and is conducted by dreams2.R under workflow_PON.
 After changing the directories inside dreams2.R to your own locations, you could run it by `Rscript dreams2.R`.

 ***STEP4:***